k9securityio/k9-splunk-viz/README.md

 The query:

-1. scans all principals in the principals.latest.csv file
+1. scans all principals in the principals.latest.csv files from the last day
 2. converts the `principal_last_used` string into Unix time, `principal_last_used_dt`
 3. use the value of `principal_last_used` to determine whether the principal was _never used_
 4. filters to principals that were never used or last used more than 90 days ago